chengongpp/go-optimization-guide/docs/01-common-patterns/lazy-init.md

 ### Why Lazy Initialization Matters

-Initializing complex resources—such as database connections, caches, or large data structures—at application startup can significantly delay launch time and unnecessarily consume memory.
-Lazy initialization ensures these resources are only created when needed, optimizing resource usage and performance.
+Initializing heavy resources like database connections, caches, or large in-memory structures at startup can slow down application launch and consume memory before it’s actually needed.
+Lazy initialization defers this work until the first time the resource is used, keeping startup fast and memory usage lean.

-Additionally, lazy initialization is crucial when you have code that might be executed multiple times, but you need a resource or logic executed precisely once.
-This pattern helps ensure idempotency and avoids redundant processing.
+It’s also a practical pattern when you have logic that might be triggered multiple times but should only run once—ensuring that expensive operations aren’t repeated and that initialization remains safe and idempotent across concurrent calls.

 ### Using `sync.Once` for Thread-Safe Initialization